sindresorhus/ky/readme.md

 You can remove a header with `.extend()` by passing the header with an `undefined` value.
 Passing `undefined` as a string removes the header only if it comes from a `Headers` instance.

+Similarly, you can remove existing `hooks` entries by extending the hook with an explicit `undefined`.

 ```js
 import ky from 'ky';